Award winning customer service team

 One of the reasons hosted PBX are popular is because if you run a business with multiple locations, even overseas, they allow call routing internally for free.
 It offers a much better customer experience if you have an integrated phone system if you have different teams in multiple locations.

-Both hosted and traditional PBX allow you to transfer phone calls and initiate call recording; however many providers offer hosted PBX with analytics data to manage functionality and reporting.
+Both hosted and traditional PBX allow you to transfer phone calls and initiate conversation saving; however many providers offer hosted PBX with analytics data to manage functionality and reporting.

 Many growing companies opt for a hosted PBX phone system as they're accessible to upscale when hiring new employees.
 Your service provider will be able to add a new line to the cloud phone system and all you need is a new handset.